GeekyAnts/nativebase-docs/docs/3.1.x/safe-area-view-props.md

 ---
 id: safe-area-view-props
 title: SafeAreaView Props
+metaTitle: SafeAreaView Props | NativeBase
+metaDescription: In NativeBase, make components respect the SafeAreaView of the device, with props you can use with Box component, which apply a safe padding to your component.
 ---

 To make your components respect the [SafeAreaView](https://reactnative.dev/docs/safeareaview) of the device, we have provided some props that you can use with Box component.
 They apply a safe padding to your component in the parts decided by the passed props.
 These props accept either a boolean or a number.
 If a Boolean is passed, then the component takes a flexible inset and adjusts its children according to the device.
 If a number is passed, then it provides a fixed inset in the chosen direction.